-Pursuant to U.C.A., 59-2-1351.1 The Board of County Commissioners of Summit County has determined the following method of sale best meets the objectives of protecting the financial interests of the delinquent property owner and of collecting delinquent taxes due: the highest bid amount for the entire parcel of property.
+Pursuant to U.C.A., 59-2-1351.1 The Summit County Council has determined the following method of sale best meets the objectives of protecting the financial interests of the delinquent property owner and of collecting delinquent taxes due: the highest bid amount for the entire parcel of property.
 However a bid will not be accepted for an amount which is insufficient to pay the taxes, penalties and administrative costs of the sale.
 Any amount received in excess of the above stated items shall be treated as surplus property and paid to the state Treasurer.

 - The county does not attach any guarantee, to the properties in the sale, for any reason.
 A tax deed does not guarantee that title insurance may be obtained

 - The County Auditor will state the amount of taxes, penalties, interest and administrative costs on the parcel being offered for sale, which will be the amount at which bidding will begin and the lowest acceptable bid.

 - Upon receipt of a bid sufficient to pay taxes, penalties, interest and administrative costs on the parcel, higher bids will be solicited.
 The bid received in the highest dollar amount, when no higher bids are tendered upon request by the Auditor, shall be the bid accepted.

 - Payment will be made to the County Treasurer on or before 5 p.m. the day of the sale.